vvydier/spring-petclinic/readme.md

-# Elastic of Spring PetClinic Sample Application (spring-framework-petclinic extend )
+# Spring PetClinic Application with the Elastic Stack (spring-framework-petclinic extend )

 This version of the Spring Petclinic application utilises the [REST API implementation](https://github.com/spring-petclinic/spring-petclinic-rest) as its core.

-The [reactjs version](https://github.com/spring-petclinic/spring-petclinic-reactjs) has been integrated and updated to use this REST interface and the latest version of React.
+The [reactjs version](https://github.com/spring-petclinic/spring-petclinic-reactjs) has been integrated and updated to use this REST interface and the latest version of React. **PENDING**.

-A docker compose allows the user to run the application, backed with Mysql as its data layer, with elastic APM and Beat instrumentation enabled.
-The following services are enabled:
+A docker compose allows the user to run the application, backed with Mysql as the data layer, with Elastic APM and Beat instrumentation enabled.
+The following services are deployed:

+- Pet Clinic via embedded Tomcat with REST API.
+Instrument with Elastic Java Agent.
+- React UI for Pet Clinic using above.
+Instrument with Elastic RUM Agent.
 - Elasticsearch
 - Kibana
-- REST/Core instrumented with Java APM Agent
 - MySQL
-- Packetbeat
+- Packetbeat - **PENDING**
+- Metricbeat - **PENDING**
+- Filebeat - **PENDING**
+- Nginx - **PENDING**

 This allows collection of the following metrics:

 - Java APM data as available from the Java Agent i.e. transactions, spans and errors
-- MYSQL traffic via Packetbeat
+- MYSQL, HTTP traffic via Packetbeat **PENDING**
-- TODO
+- Application Logs + NGINX Logs via Filebeat **PENDING**
+- JMX, Docker, Mysql, Nginx metrics via Metricbeat  **PENDING**

 ## Running Petclinic with the Elastic Stack